Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02b_Accounts.md

   - **Revenue account**
   Income received as a result of business activities.
   - **Revenue account, only manual**
-  Income received as a result of business activities, booked manually.
+  Income received as a result of business activities, posted manually.
   - **Debit/credit card settlement**
   Funds being moved from the debit/credit card holder's account to the seller's account following a debit/credit card payment.
   - **Discount debtors (granted)**